-Obsession with 1999 attack could shape Columbine’s future
+20 years after Columbine, a debate on bulldozing the school

 Then, a few days before the anniversary, a young woman described as obsessed with the attack flew to Colorado and bought a shotgun, killing only herself yet sparking lockdowns and new fears.
 School security has intercepted others with a similar infatuation with the crime and its teen perpetrators — so-called Columbiners.

-District security chief John McDonald can rattle off some of the most frightening instances of people who came to the campus: An Ohio couple who was later charged with planning a domestic terror attack; a Utah teen later arrested for a bombing plot against his school; and a Texas man apprehended at the school after he said he was filled by one of shooter’s spirits and intended to “complete his mission.”
+District security chief John McDonald can rattle off some of the most frightening instances of people who came to the campus: An Ohio couple later charged with planning a domestic terror attack; a Utah teen later arrested for a bombing plot against his school; and a Texas man apprehended at the school after he said he was filled by one of shooter’s spirits and intended to “complete his mission.”

 “These people, they want the building,” McDonald said.
 “They want to experience it, to walk the halls … The only way we can stop that interest in the building is to move it.
 Otherwise they’re not going to stop coming.”

-But Columbine, named after the official state flower, represents more than one day to this suburban area southeast of Denver.
+But Columbine, named after Colorado’s state flower, represents more than one day to this suburban area southeast of Denver.
 Boisterous call-and-response chants of “We are Columbine” dominate school pep rallies and more solemn occasions including an April ceremony marking the anniversary.
 At the nearby memorial just over a crest named “Rebel Hill” for the school’s mascot, a plaque quotes an unnamed student: “You’re a Columbine Rebel for life and no one can ever take that away from you.”

 “It’s not just a building, it’s like a second home to us,” said Jenn Thompson, who as a 15-year-old huddled inside a science classroom during the attack.
 “It’s still standing 20 years later.
 It represents us, still standing 20 years later.”
 She hopes her own daughter, now 8 years old, can attend the school, home to about 1,700 students.